handshake-org/hs-names/README.md

 - `zippo` - A gTLD removed from ICANN's system.
 - `blanco` - A gTLD removed from ICANN's system.
 - `active` - A gTLD removed from ICANN's system.
+- `bnl` - A gTLD removed from ICANN's system.
+- `cartier` - A gTLD removed from ICANN's system.
+- `chrysler` - A gTLD removed from ICANN's system.
+- `dodge` - A gTLD removed from ICANN's system.
+- `doha` - A gTLD removed from ICANN's system.
+- `duns` - A gTLD removed from ICANN's system.
+- `everbank` - A gTLD removed from ICANN's system.
+- `honeywell` - A gTLD removed from ICANN's system.
+- `iselect` - A gTLD removed from ICANN's system.
+- `ladbrokes` - A gTLD removed from ICANN's system.
+- `mobily` - A gTLD removed from ICANN's system.
+- `mopar` - A gTLD removed from ICANN's system.
+- `piaget` - A gTLD removed from ICANN's system.
+- `srt` - A gTLD removed from ICANN's system.
+- `starhub` - A gTLD removed from ICANN's system.
+- `uconnect` - A gTLD removed from ICANN's system.
+- `warman` - A gTLD removed from ICANN's system.
+- `xn--mgbb9fbpob` - An iccTLD removed from ICANN's system.